 Full recognition is given the important place of the spiritual life in determining the quality of a minister's work.
-To develop and maintain the spiritual life it is required that one be separated unto the Lord, which separation necessitates is required that one be synthetically lusts"that "we should live soberly, righteously, "denying ungodliness and worldly lusts" that "we should live soberly, righteously, and godly, in this present age."
+To develop and maintain the spiritual life it is required that one be separated unto the Lord, which separation necessitates "denying ungodliness and worldly lusts" that "we should live soberly, righteously, and godly, in this present age."
 The Seminary believes that the use of tobacco and intoxicating liquor and other questionable practices are not suitable for Christian leaders.
 Students are expected to share these convictions and abide by them.
 From the beginning, an important part of the required curriculum has been the course in Spiritual Life, for many years taught by President Lewis Sperry Chafer.
 The need of a life filled with the Holy Spirit for fruitful service is early impressed upon the student.
 Daily chapels, frequent student body prayer meetings, missionary prayer bands, and Christian activity generally combine to make the campus a hallowed spot in the spiritual experience of graduates.